 "Salary history" includes an applicant for employment's current or prior wage, benefits, or other compensation, but does not include any objective measure of the applicant's productivity, such as revenue, sales, or other production reports.
 "Inquire" means to:

-The prohibition does not apply:
+The restrictions do not apply:

 Haw.
 Rev. Stat. § 378-2.4.